LupoSun/COMPSCI280A/content/Project_2.md

 ## 1.1 Convolutions from Scratch

 Four nested loops → two loops → finally checked against SciPy.
-It worked, but I wouldn’t recommend coding it during finals week.
+It worked, it always feels nIcE to reinvent the wheel;)

 ![[1.1_comparison.png]]